ROCm/rocWMMA/docs/conceptual/migration-guide.rst

       using default_schedule = IOScheduler::Default;

       //! @struct coop_row_major_2d
-      //! @brief  A cooperative scheduling strategy where each wave in the 2d threadblock
+      //! @brief  A cooperative scheduling strategy where each wave in the 2d thread block
       //! will contribute to the fragment operation in row_major grid order.
       //!
 All waves are scheduled in row_major order.
       //!
 E.g. (TBlockX, TBlockY) => 2x2 waves